Please remember that all seals in New Zealand are protected under the Marine Marine Mammal Act 1979 (MMPA).

 If you approach a seal, please follow these simple guidelines which will enhance your safety and reduce disturbance to the seal;

-- do NOT disturb seals by making loud noises or throwing things
+- Do not disturb the seal by making loud noises or throwing objects

-- keep a clear path between the seal and the water so it can leave
+- Keep a clear path between the seal and the water

-- if you find a seal on your marina, contact your marina manager for protocols
+- If you find a seal on a marina pontoon, contact your marina manager for protocols

-- when photographing leopard seals use the zoom on your camera, don’t walk closer than 20m (see our guidelines about photographing leopard seals).
+- When photographing the seal use the zoom on your camera and don’t walk closer than 20 m (see our guidelines about photographing leopard seals).

 Leopardseals.org takes no responsibility for the actions of members of the public approaching leopard seals.
 It is each person’s responsibility to ensure their own safety and the well-being of the seal.
-As a minimum follow these guidelines on approaching leopard seals and ALWAYS adhere to the Marine Mammal Protections Act (MMPA).
+As a minimum follow these guidelines on approaching leopard seals and always adhere to the Marine Mammals Protection Act (MMPA).

 Seals are wild animals and will rightly defend themselves if they feel threatened.
 Although leopard seals are often seen just ‘lying around’ when on land or hauled out on a marina, and therefore may look ‘lazy’ or helpless, they can move surprisingly quickly and are remarkably agile.

-While there are no records in New Zealand of leopard seals harming humans or dogs, there have been a range of incidents around Antarctica involving humans (including bites and a fatality).
-Leopard seals have been well documented killing and eating other seals, some of which are of a similar size to a large dog.
+While there are no records in New Zealand of leopard seals harming humans or animals, there have been a range of incidents around Antarctica involving humans (including bites and a fatality).

-If you approach a seal, various indicators of seal behaviour may alert you to the internal state of the seal.
-The details provided here are guideline leopard seal behaviours ONLY and you should always use common sense whilst following the approach guidelines above.
+If you approach a leopard seal, various indicators of seal behaviour may alert you to the internal state of the seal.
+The details provided here are guideline leopard seal behaviours only and you should always use common sense whilst following the approach guidelines above.

 - If a seal lifts its head and keeps it raised for longer than a few moments, it has become concerned about your approach.
 It may repeatedly lift and lower its head which means it has become agitated by your presence.

-- If you are in a boat and see a leopard seal, you must still maintain a distance of at least 20m.
+- If you are on a boat and see a leopard seal, you must still maintain a distance of at least 20 m.
 Remember, never feed a seal and don’t deposit fish chum, parts or whole fish into the water near a seal.
-Leopard seals can have an extremely low profile in the water and may not even raise their eyes out of the water (see the image below).
+Leopard seals can have an extremely low profile in the water and may not even raise their eyes out of the water.
 Please exhibit extreme caution to ensure the seal is not hit by your boat.